7 Best Types of Content to Share on Social Media

 4. Short Videos.

 For many companies, videos seem like an intimidating challenge that requires a dedicated expert or technical equipment.
 In actuality, videos don’t have to be professionally produced in order to have a great impact.
 Something simple, like a video recording of a speaking event your CEO attended, can carry just as much weight as something more complicated you spent weeks trying to film and produce.
-Share these videos when you can, but try to keep them on the short side—people tend to watch and share shorter videos more often than those longer than five minutes or so.
+Share these short form videos when you can, but try to keep them on the short side—people tend to watch and share shorter videos more often than those longer than five minutes or so.

 5. Interviews.

-Interviews are great pieces of content for a number of reasons, but there’s one quality that makes them perfect for social sharing: the fact that there are two authorities involved.
+Interviews are great pieces of content for a number of reasons, but there’s one quality that makes them perfect for social media sharing: the fact that there are two authorities involved.
 As the interviewer, you’ll be seen as an authority and you’ll be able to share the material with your own followers.

 The great advantage here is that your interviewee will also be seen as an authority, and they will be highly likely to share the interview with their own network of followers, greatly increasing the cumulative impact of the share.
 Audio and video formats work best, but make sure to include a written transcript on your site.